 - Green tea — Green tea is not only useful in weight loss, it is also effective in preventing hair loss.
 It promotes detoxification, ridding the body of toxins and encouraging hair growth.
 It stops testosterone from being converting to dihydrotestosterone (DHT), which greatly damages hair follicles.

 - Superfoods – Chia, flax and hemp seeds are rich in fiber and healthy fats which can help in hair growth.

 - Bone Broth – Protein is very important because our hair is made of keratin.
-Bone broth is rich in protein, and amino acids.
+Bone broth is rich in protein, collagen and amino acids.

 - Biotin-rich foods – Biotin or vitamin B7 is a water-soluble vitamin in the body which is essential in healthy hair growth.
 It strengthens our hair strands preventing hair damage.
 Nutritional yeast and egg yolks are examples of biotin rich foods.

-Aside from incorporating all these food items in our diet, we need to avoid processed foods, trans-fatty acids, sugars, alcohol and caffeine.
+Aside from incorporating all these food items into our diet, we need to avoid processed foods, trans-fatty acids, sugars, alcohol and caffeine.
 All these can increase the production of DHT, which we know can cause hair loss.